-Uhuru Kenyatta to be sworn in for second term
+Kenyan President sworn in after disputed rerun

 As the largest economy in East Africa, Kenya is a crucial trade route to the continent and has provided an important buffer of stability in the region.

-The presidential race -- and subsequent election-related violence -- has thrown east Africa's wealthiest country into political chaos, revealing deep ethnic divisions which Kenyatta will need to address quickly upon re-taking office.
+The presidential race -- and subsequent election-related violence -- has thrown East Africa's wealthiest country into political chaos, reopening ethnic divisions that Kenyatta will need to address quickly.

 Kenyatta is a member of the country's largest community, the Kikuyu, originating in the country's central highlands.
 The Kikuyu have long been accused of wielding strong economic and political power in the country.
 Odinga is part of the Luo community, which some say has become increasingly marginalized in recent years.

-Kenyan police have confirmed at least 14 deaths in the lead up to last week's Supreme Court ruling, though the opposition disputes this figure.
+Kenyan police have confirmed at least 14 deaths leading up to last week's Supreme Court ruling, though the opposition disputes this figure.

 According to Human Rights Watch and Amnesty International in October, up to 67 people could have been killed nationwide in election-related violence between the initial vote in August and mid-September.